 Keep in mind what the premise is behind workers compensation: Regardless of who is at fault for the accident or injury, workers compensation pays.
 Workers are reimbursed for medical bills and lost wages.
 However, in return, generally employees may not file a lawsuit against the employer.
 Employer’s insurance companies can, and sometimes do, deny claims but in most cases, they will lose an appeal of a legitimate claim.

-Eligibility: Which Employers Must Cover Employees
+Eligibility: Which Employers Must Cover Employees in New York City

 Typically the only exclusions to workers compensation coverage include teachers employed by New York City and volunteers at a non-profit who are not receiving a stipend.
 Some of the persons who must be covered include: